Rhins of Galloway

 Rail

 Stranraer rail station is just 4 miles away, and provides a direct link to Glasgow.
-Proposals have recently been made for the reinstatement of a railway connecting Cairnryan with Stranraer.

 Rail enquiries